hikoworks/hikolang/README.md

 clauses that are checked in the scope of the caller to make sure that the arguments, type-invariant and return values are correct.

-Yes — I’d make the distinction explicit that the **allocation itself crosses the phase boundary**, not merely its contents.

 ## Elaboration phase